Contact the GG Archives

 The rates charged are the standard day rates for ten-word messages.
 For the transmission of fifty words or less plus one-fifth the initial for each additional ten words or less.

-To be entitled to this rate, the message must be written in plain English language and destined for points where the telegraph companies have offices.
+To be entitled to this rate, the message must be written in plain English and destined for points where the telegraph companies have offices.

-It is possible that this may be modified in some manner when complete instructions are prepared, but this is about what the combined telegraph-telephone service will be.
+This may be modified in some manner when complete instructions are prepared, but this is about what the combined telegraph-telephone service will be.

 The Allan Line Turbine Steamship RMS Virginian Alongside the Liverpool Landing Stage, Waiting to Receive the Numerous Bags of Letters Which, In the Course of a Few Days, Will Reach All Parts of Canada.